andrewrech/antigen.garnish/README.md

 ## Citation

 > Richman LP, Vonderheide RH, and Rech AJ.
-"Neoantigen dissimilarity to the self-proteome predicts immunogenicity and response to immune checkpoint blockade." *Cell Systems* 2019 *in press*
+"Neoantigen dissimilarity to the self-proteome predicts immunogenicity and response to immune checkpoint blockade." *Cell Systems* **9**, 375-382.E4, (2019).

 ## Contributing